19 Most Common Dry Air In House Symptoms

 If the eyes are itchy, just start increasing the level of humidity indoors and you will certainly start seeing an improvement.

 Of course, other things could also cause eye irritations.
-You can always see a physician to rule out other causes of irritation in the eyes.
+You should see a physician to rule out other causes of irritation in the eyes.
 However, start by running a humidifier for a couple of days and see how it will turn out.

 16. If you experience cold, dry winters